helios-ag/FMElfinderBundle/README.md

 ////
 ```

-After that, you can use "Browse on server" ability that can be found inside insert image or link dialogs.
+After that, you can use "Browse on server" ability that can be found under insert image or insert link dialogs.